Table of Contents:

 The General Data Protection Regulation (GDPR) law came into force in 2018, forcing regulated institutions to review their operations regarding customer data.

-On the surface, the GDPR appears to contradict KYC/AML practices.
+On the surface, the GDPR appears to contradict KYC and AML practices.
 Yet, the regulation only insists on the right ways to collect, use, and secure customer data, in which some of these procedures fail the compliance test.
 In other words, these procedures often do not store and handle user data following legal specifications.

 The seven principles of the GDPR are as follows: